rust-lang/rfcs/text/3729-sized-hierarchy.md

     - `Pointee` will be implemented for:
         - `MetaSized` and `const MetaSized` types
         - `extern type`s from [rfcs#1861][rfc_extern_types]
-        - compound types where every element is `Pointee`
+        - compound types where any element is `Pointee`
     - In practice, every type will implement `Pointee`.
 - `MetaSized`
     - Types whose size is computable given pointer metadata, and knowledge of